 When more and more companies start developing APIs to integrate chatbots within their ecosystem for communications, then there exists a demand for bots that can interact among multiple platforms.
 Therefore, we can expect a rise in SDKs and frameworks that help developers in building API-driven voice bots.

 Companies are now expected to engage bots to converse in the same way that customers would like to communicate with their family members, friends, and even colleagues.
 Since the maximum number of bots are trained by a strengthening voice-to-text, and natural language processing (NLP) which can be applied to any medium for communication, many brands, for example, Facebook Messenger, WhatsApp, voice-chat or messaging now have an opportunity to offer the choice of preferred messaging channel for their customers.

 Chatbots have bought a new revolution in terms of communication, and the way of interaction has entirely changed.
-Companies have inculcated these to establish conversation with their customers, and we are only at the beginning.
-Chatbots will take the customer experience to a whole new level in the future that builds more meaningful and long lasting relationships.
+Companies have inculcated these to establish a conversation with their customers, and we are only at the beginning.
+Chatbots will take the customer experience to a whole new level in the future that builds more meaningful and long-lasting relationships.